neuromodulation/perceive/README.md

 https://github.com/neuromodulation/perceive
-v0.1 Contributors Tomas Sieger, Wolf-Julian Neumann, Gerd Tinkhauser This is an open research tool that is not intended for clinical purposes.
+v0.2 Contributors Tomas Sieger, Wolf-Julian Neumann, Gerd Tinkhauser This is an open research tool that is not intended for clinical purposes.

+# What's new?

+Tomas Sieger has added support for unilateral implants!
+I have written some code for artefact detection and cleaning that is automatically run on all BrainSense TimeDomain signals.

 # INPUT